-- Log into the domain. - Launch VISUAL. - Log in as SYSADM. - Select Security, Single Sign On Maintenance. - To enable single sign on for the database, select the Single Sign On Enabled check box.
+- Log into the domain. - 2 Launch VISUAL. - 3 Log in as SYSADM. - Select Security, Single Sign On Maintenance. - 5 To enable single sign on for the database, select the Single Sign On Enabled check box.
 In the Current Windows Domain field, the name of the domain you are logged into is displayed. - In the VISUAL User Group field, specify the user group set up for VISUAL on your domain.
 This field is optional.
 If you set up a user group for VISUAL users on the domain, specify the group name in this field.
 If you specify a value in this field, the user must be a member of the group to log into VISUAL. - 7 In the SSIDs and Logins table, all current VISUAL database users are displayed.
 To activate a user, click the appropriate row, then click Activate User.
 The user's current domain name, Windows user SID, domain user SID are displayed.
-If you specified a VISUAL User Group and this user is a member of the group, the Visual User Group SID is also displayed. - Click Save.
+If you specified a VISUAL User Group and this user is a member of the group, the Visual User Group SID is also displayed. - If you do not activate a user, the user must sign in to VISUAL manually. - Click Save.